This is a constant work in progress that will be added to over time. Got a suggestion? Send it over!

 EE – Elemental Evil, a Forgotten Realms storyline built around apocalyptic cults.

-EEPC - Elemental Evil Players Companion, a supplement for the Elemental Evil storyline.
+EEPC – Elemental Evil Players Companion, a supplement to the Elemental Evil storyline.
 This supplement is available for free from Wizards of the Coast.

 Gish – A fighter (usually melee fighter) with access to magic.
 The name comes from the name of a Githyanki soldier that does just that